Meditation teachers

 Sujato

-Nibbana is the stilling of these processes, in particular the construction of sankhara’s by the seamstress known as craving, which unveils the nibbana-element.
+Nibbana is the stilling or unbinding of these processes, in particular the construction of sankhara’s by the seamstress known as craving.
 It doesn’t mean existence or the self is destroyed.
 It also can’t be said that there still is existence or a perpetuation of a self.
-Ayya Khema describes this in the form of relief: rather than having to perpetuate or get rid of some self, there turned out to be something else, which is the unconditioned.
+Ayya Khema describes this by comparing it to religions in which ‘ a me’ would unite with something else, instead saying there just is this something else, the unconditional, which is hindered underneath defilements.
 The sense of self was a reflected dimension in the water, that was mistakenly clung to and which lead to birth and death for supposedly many eons.
 Seeing the same thing over and over again, one can become disenchanted, dispassionate, and then free.

 Biography